Sebastian Polter: Union Berlin

 He rejoined Union Berlin on 10 January 2017.
 During the 2016–17 season for Union Berlin, he scored seven goals in 15 appearances.
 He finished the 2017–18 season with 12 goals in 26 appearances.

 On 28 May 2020, Union Berlin president Dirk Zingler announced in a statement that Polter would not play for the club until the end of his contract in June, stating that Polter was the only member of the club that did not "stand up for each other and for our club," during the COVID-19 pandemic.
 He had, as the sole member of the first team, refused to take a pay cut as the club was struggling financially due to the effects of the pandemic.

 Fortuna Sittard

 Polter signed a two-year contract with Dutch Eredivisie club Fortuna Sittard on 17 August 2020.

 VfL Bochum

-On 13 August 2021, VfL Bochum signed Polter on a free transfer.
-His contract is until 30th June 2023.
+On 13 August 2021, VfL Bochum signed Polter on a free transfer until 30 June 2023.

 Schalke 04

 On 20 June 2022, Polter signed a three-year contract with Schalke 04, which promoted to the Bundesliga.
+On 22 August 2024, his contract with Schalke was mutually terminated.

+Loan to Darmstadt 98

+On 1 February 2024, Polter was loaned to Bundesliga club Darmstadt 98 until the end of the season.

+Eintracht Braunschweig

+On 29 August 2024, Polter joined Eintracht Braunschweig on a two-year contract.